YSHebron/cs21-mp2-scp-extension/README.md

 Our technical documentation skills were also sharpened by this project, one that require line-by-line explanation of code.
 Included in the documentation, per instruction, are:

+The video documentation may be accessed through this link:

 ### **Requirements**
-- Windows XP or higher.
+- Windows 10 or higher (for running the latest Xilinx Vivado distribution).
-- Java Runtime Environment (JRE), Java 9 or higher.
-Latest Java SE recommended.
-Download: https://www.oracle.com/java/technologies/javase-downloads.html
+-
 - MARS v4.5.
 A Java program for teaching, compiling, and running MIPS32 Assembly.
 Download: http://courses.missouristate.edu/kenvollmar/mars/download.htm

 Note: There is already a packaged `mars.jar` file in `"For Submission\"`.